 To meet Safran’s optimization needs, we created a digital twin of SPRING that leverages a patented algorithm that automatically calculates all control “poses” and robot trajectories from CAD (computer-aided design) data for the part to be controlled.
 An alternative to chemical-based testing methods (like penetrant and magnetic particle testing), active infrared thermography is a non-destructive digital method for inspecting surfaces that can be performed 100% robotically—another advantage.
 Safran currently programs its robotic inspection cells manually.
 All robot control “poses” are programmed by a roboticist on the actual equipment.
 Given the complexity of the parts inspected (skewed surfaces, etc.), programming is a long and tedious process.

-Plus, the slightest programming error can significantly impact the process, and even cause physical damage to the part being inspected.
+The digital twin, named ADRA, offers a 3D representation of the cell, CEA-List’s real-time physics engine XDE Physics, a functional model incorporating robot controller emulators from ABB, a Siemens PLC emulator, and a Mastermind supervisor, a standard communication protocol developed by Safran.
 ADRA significantly reduces robot programming time, limits the actual robotic inspection cell’s downtime, and lowers the risk of damage to the part and camera.

-resulting from this project: Automation of robot programming tasks
+CEA-Safran resulting from this project: Automation of robot programming tasks

 The developments made for ADRA will provide crucial support to Safran Aircraft Engines inspection digitalization and automation rollout.